airpair/python-tutorial-comprehensions/post.md

 * In Archetypes you will learn what the basic pattern is.
 * In Defaults you will learn shortcuts.
 * In Advantages you will learn how complexity is reduced.
-* In Examples you will learn see a variety of use cases.
+* In Examples you will see a variety of use cases.
 * In References you will see some other resources to study.

 >  The difference between a comprehension and a generator is important for efficiency.
 A comprehension fully populates its container when it is executed with all the memory consumption required to hold the container and all its contents.
 A generator does not populate its container, but generates one item each time a value is requested from the object. _(From the [Python wiki](https://wiki.python.org/moin/Generators))_